VasquezPonte/esp32_api_led_example/README.md

 # ESP32 API LED Example

-This example extends the **ESP32 HTTPS Client Example** to periodically query a REST API.
+This example extends the **ESP32 HTTPS Client Example** to periodically query a HTTPS API endpoint.
 Based on a configurable integer threshold, the application automatically turns an onboard or external LED on or off.

 For detailed setup requirements (Wi-Fi, certificates, and TLS configuration), please refer to the base `README.md` file of the [ESP32 HTTPS Client Example](https://github.com/VasquezPonte/esp32_https_client_example).